studygyaan/Date-Time-Picker-and-Phone-Mask/README.md

 # Pack-of-jQuery-UI-Datepicker-and-Timepicker
-We are creating a package of jQuery UI Datepicker, Timepicker and Phone Mask.
+We are creating a package or merging jQuery UI Datepicker, Timepicker and Phone Mask.

-Basically we are merging jQuery UI Datepicker and Timepicker.

-Links

 jQuery UI Datepicker - https://jqueryui.com/datepicker/